Biography

 Past Gallery Exhibitions

 Solo exhibition In the Kingdom of Daylight, The Blue Room Gallery, Lewes High Street Lewes, UK.
-27th August, until 18th September 2022
+August - September 2022

-BA Fine Art Degree Show University of East London at Morley College, Chelsea.
+BA Fine Art Degree Show University of East London.
+Exhibition at Morley College, Chelsea.
 June 2021.

 Wells Art Contemporary 2020 Wells Cathedral, Wells